cdesiles/ansible-playbooks/roles/postgres/README.md

 PostgreSQL default configuration:
 - Listens on `localhost` only by default
-- To allow container access, set `postgres_listen_addresses` to include Podman gateway
+- To allow container access, set `postgres_bind` to include Podman gateway
 - UFW firewall rules automatically configured for allowed sources
 - `pg_hba.conf` automatically configured for Podman subnet when enabled
 - No remote network access by default